websightful/django-messaging-docs/src/getting-started/quick-start.md

 This guide will help you get started with Django Messaging quickly.
 We'll set up basic messaging functionality and send your first message.

+!!! tip "Try the Demo Project"
+    Want to see Django Messaging in action before integrating it?
+Check out the [demo project](https://github.com/websightful/django-messaging-demo-project) with a fully working example and comprehensive tests.

 ## Prerequisites

 Make sure you've completed the [Installation](installation.md) steps before proceeding.